-Section 19 of the Safe Drinking Water Act, 2002 (Standard of Care) cites a number of obligations of individuals who exercise decision-making authority over municipal drinking water systems.
-The ministry encourages individuals, particularly municipal councilors, to take steps to be well informed about the drinking water systems over which they have decision-making authority.
+Section 19 of the Safe Drinking Water Act (Standard of Care) creates a number of obligations for individuals who exercise decision-making authority over municipal drinking water systems.
+Please be aware that the Ministry has encouraged such individuals, particularly municipal councilors, to take steps to be better informed about the drinking water systems over which they have decision-making authority.
 These steps could include asking for a copy of this inspection report and a review of its findings.
+Further information about Section 19 can be found in "Taking Care of Your Drinking Water: A guide for members of Municipal Council" found under on the Ontario website at Taking Care of Your Drinking Water: A Guide for Members of Municipal Councils | ontario .ca